 Elīna Mikijanska qualified as an Enterprise Manager in the Bachelor’s programme of the BA School of Business and Finance.
 Her previous professional experience is related to organising office work and accounting.
 She has also acquired an insight into personnel management through her work as an assistant human resources manager.
 At the Latvian Judicial Training Centre she is responsible for commercial activity accounting, project supervision and financial resource planning.

-Madara Blūmere has obtained master’s degree in Law and qualified as a lawyer in 2014 at University of Latvia, Faculty of Law.
+Madara Blūmere has obtained a master's degree in Law and qualified as a lawyer in 2014 at University of Latvia, Faculty of Law.
 Her professional experience is related to project coordination, project management and international cooperation.
-Madara Blūmere works at the LJTC since September 2020 and is responsible for coordination of the European Social Fund project “Provision of Training on the Good Governance of Courts and Law Enforcement Authorities”.
+Madara has been working at the LJTC since September 2020 as a Legal Programme Officer/Lawyer and is responsible for civil law training programmes for judges and judicial assistants and international exchange programmes of the European Judicial Training Network (EJTN).
+Madara is the National contact point for the training of judges and court staff of the Programme for Human Rights Education for Legal Professionals (HELP) of the Council of Europe.

-Elva Grauda has obtained master’s degree in Law and qualified as a lawyer in 2013 at University of Latvia, Faculty of Law.
+Elva Grauda obtained a master's degree in Law and qualified as a lawyer in 2013 at the University of Latvia, Faculty of Law.
 Prior job experience involves working in Riga City Ziemeļu District Court as an assistant to a judge as well as working at Parliament of the Republic of Latvia.
-Since 2017 Elva is actively organizing and producing educational erudition contests and games both for general public and specifically for Latvian diaspora abroad.
-Since 2021 Elva is working at Latvian Judicial Training Center being responsible for criminal law training programs for judges.
+Since 2017 Elva is actively organising and producing educational erudition contests and games both for the general public and specifically for Latvian diaspora abroad.
+Since 2021 Elva is working at Latvian Judicial Training Center being responsible for criminal, civil and administrative law training programs for advocates and she is also responsible for organising interdisciplinary training seminars and for managing e-learning programs.

 In 2004, Lina Savicka graduated from the University of Latvia’s Law Faculty, qualifying as a lawyer.
 In 2005, she completed her Master's studies at the University of Latvia in the field of State and Administrative Law.
 From April 2004 to December 2005, she worked as a judge's assistant at the Administrative District Court.
 Lina has worked at the LJTC since December 2005 and was responsible for the development and implementation of the administrative law programmes as well as the attorneys’ programmes.
 Currently Lina is responsible for the development and implementation of the training programmes on civil law and land registry matters.